What is ABA? Applied Behavior Analysis Therapy Services

 Applied Behavior Analysis (ABA) is a science devoted to the understanding and improvement of human behavior.
 Experimental methods are applied to socially significant behaviors, or behaviors that impact society, and measured to demonstrate a reliable relationship between the intervention & the behavior that was changed.
 ABA practices are clinically overseen by a Board Certified Behavior Analyst (BCBA) and delivered by a team of certified paraprofessionals, known as Registered Behavior Technicians (RBT).

 The process of receiving our behavior analytic services begins with, an initial consultation and assessment.
-(Click here to schedule a free consultation).
+(Click here to schedule an initial consultation).

 Consultation and Assessment

 Effective ASD treatment looks different for every learner.
 For this reason, a parent or caregiver should reach out to a BCBA and provide specific details about their child's needs.
 The information provided will be used to formulate the basis of a Functional Behavior Assessment (FBA) as needed per each learner's intervention planning.
 Standardized assessment tools such as the VB-Mapp, ABLS, AFLS, or Vineland will be used to measure a child or teenager's current functioning levels and behavioral milestones.
-Caregivers should select "Our Services" > "Request for ABA Services" in order to schedule an intake phone call.
+Caregivers should select "Our Services" > "Autism (ABA) Therapy" in order to schedule an initial consultation and brief parent interview.

-Our BCBA, will then spend some time interacting with your child to make observations about their behavior, communication level, and related skills.
-This visit will take place in the home to observe the learner engaging with his or her natural activities, but can also be conducted at your child's school or in collaboration with speech or occupational therapy services, with the completion of our Informed Consent document.
+Our BCBA, will then schedule an observation time to interact with your child or loved one in-person to make direct observations about their behavior, communication levels, and related skills/areas of concern.
+This visit will take place in the desired treatment setting to observe the learner engaging with his or her natural activities, meetings can also be conducted at your child's school or in collaboration with speech or occupational therapy services, with the completion of our Informed Consent document.
 Remote therapy services require a virtual observation with caregivers hands-on and present.

 Intervention Planning